-- The second reason is that, a democratic rule involves sharing power with those affected by its exercise, and who have to live with its effects.
+- The second reason is that a democratic rule involves sharing power with those affected by its exercise and who have to live with its effects.
 People have a right to be consulted on how they are to be governed.

 Let us call the first set of reasons Prudential and the second moral.
-The prudential reasons stress that power sharing will bring out better outcomes, whereas the moral reasons emphasise the act of power sharing as valuable.
+The prudential reasons stress that power-sharing will bring out better outcomes, whereas the moral reasons emphasise the act of power-sharing as valuable.

 Form of Power Sharing

-Most of you must think that Sharing power = dividing power = weakening the country.
+Most of you must think that sharing power = dividing power = weakening the country.
 A similar thing was believed in the past.
-It was assumed that all the power of a government must reside in one person or group of persons located at one place.
+It was assumed that all the power of a government must reside in one person or group of persons located in one place.
 Otherwise, it would be very difficult to make quick decisions and to enforce them.
 But these notions have changed with the emergence of democracy.
 In a democracy, people rule themselves through institutions of self-government.
 Everyone has a voice in the shaping of public policies.
 Therefore, in a democratic country, political power should be distributed among citizens.

 In modern democracies, power sharing can take many forms, as mentioned below: